Minoxidil

-Minoxidil is a medication used for the treatment of high blood pressure and pattern hair loss.
-It is an antihypertensive vasodilator.
-It is available as a generic medication by prescription in oral tablet form and over the counter as a topical liquid or foam.
+Minoxidil, sold under the brand names Loniten and Rogaine among others, is a medication used for the treatment of high blood pressure and pattern hair loss.
+It is an antihypertensive and a vasodilator.
+It is available as a generic medication by prescription in oral tablet form and over-the-counter as a topical liquid or foam.

 Medical uses

+High blood pressure

-Minoxidil, when used for hypertension, is generally reserved for use in severe hypertension patients who can not respond to at least two agents and a diuretic.
-Minoxidil is also generally administered with a loop diuretic to prevent sodium and potassium retention.
+Minoxidil, when used for hypertension, is generally reserved for use in severe hypertension patients who do not respond to at least two agents and a diuretic.
+Minoxidil is also generally administered with a loop diuretic to prevent sodium retention and potassium retention.
 It may also cause a reflex tachycardia and thus is prescribed with a beta blocker.

 Hair loss

-Minoxidil, applied topically, is used for the treatment of hair loss.
+Minoxidil, when applied topically, is used for the treatment of hair loss.
 It is effective in helping promote hair growth in people with androgenic alopecia regardless of sex.
 Minoxidil must be used indefinitely for continued support of existing hair follicles and the maintenance of any experienced hair regrowth.

 Low-dose oral minoxidil (LDOM) is used off-label against hair loss and to promote hair regrowth.
-Oral minoxidil has been found to be an effective and well-tolerated treatment alternative for patients having difficulty with topical formulations.
+Oral minoxidil is an effective and well-tolerated treatment alternative for patients having difficulty with topical formulations.

+Minoxidil requires at least 2 to 4 months before the first benefits on hair growth can be observed.
+Maximal effectiveness occurs after 12 months.

+Available forms

+Minoxidil is available in the form of oral tablets, topical solution, topical foam, and topical spray.
+The tablets include 2.5 and 10 mg forms, the solutions include 2% and 5% forms, and the foam and spray are both 5% concentration.
+The topical solutions are formulated with polyethylene glycol (PEG) to enhance absorption of minoxidil.
+The topical solution is often referred to as minoxidil topical solution (MTS) and the topical foam is known as minoxidil topical foam (MTF).